Aws Rds Pricing

 New pricing takes effect April 1, 2025.
 Existing reservations continue unchanged until expiration.

 Organizations should review upcoming renewals and consider whether to convert to Savings Plans or continue with reserved instances based on their workload patterns.
+If your instance types change frequently, Savings Plans give you more flexibility.
+If you’re stable on specific instances, RIs still provide slightly better discounts.

 Jason Michael